While You’re Here

 Since all tickets are general admission, it is often best to arrive early (although there are no bad seats in Gates Concert Hall).
 Doors open 30 minutes prior to the concert, or at 6:30 pm for pre-concert talks, and close once the music begins.
 Ushers will seat latecomers between movements.
 The doors will reopen during intermission.

 Will there be wine?

 Oh yes, there will be – or at least there can be – wine!
-Snacks, soft drinks, beer and wine, and water are available for purchase before the concert and during intermission.
+Snacks, soft drinks, beer, wine, and water are available for purchase before the concert and during intermission.
 Note: no food or drinks are allowed in the concert hall.